Drytimor/project_recording_HTMX/README.md

 There are two entities in the project:
 1) Client:
    - search, registration for an event;
-2) Organization
+2) Organization:
-  - event creation
+   - event creation;